fhiso/tsc-governance/opm.md

     including policies governing appeals, meetings, and document style.

 The TSC may appoint a Coordinator for each TG who shall chair TG meetings.
-In the absence of an appointed Coordinator, the TSC shall collectively assume the Coordinator's role.

 The working language in all TG meetings and documents will be English.

 Appeal should rarely be needed by a TG.
 If frequent appeals are made